 From the '90s: Blue Eyeshadow

 If you grew up in the '90s, you definitely remember the blue-eyeshadow trend (which many of us experimented with, to often-questionable results).
-Although our azure-eyelids may have raised some eyebrows at 13-years-old, they're straight-up striking when done correctly now.
+Although our azure eyelids may have raised some eyebrows at 13 years old, they're straight-up striking when done with the blending skills we've since acquired.